Wizards & Muggles: Part 2 A Wizarding “World”

 Yes, by all means, I think that if we chose, we could indeed find several various real world parallels for the wizarding world and it’s opposing major factions...

-Speaking of which; the DE’s opposite number, those blood-traitors represented by Arthur Weasley and his cohorts with their dubious Muggle Protection Act, are probably another comparatively recent social phenomenon.
+Speaking of which; the DE’s opposite number, those blood-traitors generally understood to be represented by Arthur Weasley and his cohorts with their dubious Muggle Protection Act, are probably another comparatively recent social phenomenon.
 They represent a polarized opposing faction to the developing Supremacist movement.
 And in a way, for all their apparent good intentions, their agenda is every bit as dangerous to their society as a whole as that of the Death Eaters.
 But although comparitively recent in development, they are not exactly newcomers.

 Cornelius Fudge’s most recent handlers notwithstanding, this is the faction which has held the upper hand in general Ministry policy, or at least among the Hogwarts Board of Governors since Albus Dumbledore was a boy, and they are beginning to lose their grip.
 Which means there is a power vacuum in the making.
 Bathilda Bagshot’s ‘History of Magic’ (c.
 1947) with its watered-down official claptrap of how “We hid ourselves away to avoid being exploited” and its assurances that almost no real witches were actually burnt (actually none, if we’re talking about England), is an obviously distorted piece of whitewashing intended to reassure the young wizard (and, quite possibly Rowling’s perceived young reader) that the big bad Muggle is no danger to him.
 I have a strong suspicion that by the end of the 17th century (not Western Civ’s finest hour, shall we say?) the average wizarding view of Muggles was probably not all that different from its present opinion of Giants.